 The options for temperature compensation are grouped into two sets: MANUAL and AUTO (Automatic).
 MANUAL temperature compensation contains no additional options and is locked to a specific process temperature independent of the selected temperature sensor.
-If a different fixed temperature is desired, the new temperature can be adjusted by completing a temperature calibration to the desired temperature value.
+If a different fitted temperature is desired, the new temperature can be adjusted by completing a temperature calibration to the desired temperature value.

-The AUTO compensation options use the measured temperature value.
+The AUTO compensation options are sensor group dependent and use the measured temperature value.
 AUTO compensation algorithms include the following Temperature Compensation States: